ijpiantanida/talkback/README.md

 # Talkback

-Talkback is a javascript HTTP proxy to record and playback HTTP requests.
-As long as you have node.js in your environment you can run talkback to record requests from applications written in any language/framework.
+Talkback is a javascript HTTP proxy that records and playbacks HTTP requests.
+As long as you have node.js in your environment, you can run talkback to record requests from applications written in any language/framework.
 You can use it to accelerate your integration tests or run your application against a mocked server.

 [![npm version](https://badge.fury.io/js/talkback.svg)](https://badge.fury.io/js/talkback)